Virtual reality (VR) is essentially what it sounds like—”near-reality,” or in this case, a specific type of reality emulation.

 The viewer becomes a part of this virtual world, immersed in a 3D environment.
 In this virtual world, they can manipulate objects or perform a series of actions.
 Because of the immersive experience of this technology, we're seeing new virtual reality trends spreading like wildfire.

 What are the latest virtual reality trends and what do they mean for your association?

 VR is trending hard.
 According to Zion Market Research, the global VR market is set for rapid growth.
 The market was valued at about 2.02 billion USD in 2016 and is expected to reach around 26.89 billion USD by 2022.

 It's one of the most powerful and important inventions in the tech community and is set to experience wide-scale adoption by many big tech leaders in the years to come.

-Last year, giants like Google, HTC and Samsung released a number of headsets and VR gear.
-Facebook’s Oculus Rift is already making strides in modernizing the gaming industry through headsets that show images and virtual landscapes in real-time.
-However, there’s more to VR than just fun and games:
+Giants like Google, HTC, and Samsung have released a number of headsets and VR gear.
+And Facebook’s Oculus Rift is swiftly modernizing the gaming industry by showing virtual landscapes and gaming scenarios in "real-time."